-Sending out hundreds of thousands of SPAM email which purport to provide inside information about the stock and how it is about to take off in value.
+Sending out hundreds of thousands of SPAM email messages that purport to provide inside information about the stock and how it is about to take off in value.

-Distribution of email "investment newsletters" which purport to provide objective information about "investment opportunities"
+Distribution of email "investment newsletters" that purport to provide objective information about "investment opportunities"